Anderson-L-Luiz/CUM/README.md

 * **LaTeX Report Generation:** Creates and maintains a `commit_log.tex` file, chronicling your project's evolution with AI-generated insights.
 * **Seamless Git Integration:** Uses a `post-commit` Git hook for a smooth, behind-the-scenes operation.
 * **In-Sync Documentation:** By amending the commit, the summary for commit `X` is included *within* commit `X` itself.
 No more out-of-sync generated files!
-* **Configurable LLM Backend:** Points to a vLLM instance, with the model and endpoint easily configurable.
+* **Configurable LLM Backend:** Designed to interface with LLM inference engines like SERAPHIM.

 ## How It Works